Leaves2912/Music-genre-prediction/README.md

 ### Step 7 : Test with an Audio File
 Use the application interface to enter the URL of an audio file.
 The system will download the audio, extract its features, and predict its genre.

+## Usage Instructions

+1. TRAIN MODULE: Run the train_module.py script to train a Random Forest model on the provided audio features dataset (features_30_sec.csv).
+The trained model is saved as best_rf_model.pkl.
+2. TEST MODULE: Run the test_module.py script to launch a Streamlit-based application for predicting audio genres.
+3. Enter the URL of an audio file in the Streamlit app to download and process the file.
+4. The app extracts audio features, uses the pre-trained model, and displays the predicted genre.
+5. Ensure the dataset and best_rf_model.pkl are correctly placed and accessible before running the scripts.